-- 96. An independent expert-Lisa Buchanan of LRB Hydrology & Analytics-also reviewed aspects of the project, submitting an expert report in October 2015.
-Among various critiques, Ms. Buchanan concluded that the Corps adopted an artificially narrow purpose and need statement that unlawfully screened out practicable alternatives that could satisfy the project's purpose and need. - 97.
-Although the Corps responded to some of the public comments submitted in response to the FEIS, the Corps did not conduct any further NEPA analysis of this project, its impacts, or feasible alternatives to it after receiving extensive comments on the FEIS.
+96. An independent expert-Lisa Buchanan of LRB Hydrology & Analytics-also reviewed aspects of the project, submitting an expert report in October 2015.
+Among various critiques, Ms. Buchanan concluded that the Corps adopted an artificially narrow purpose and need statement that unlawfully screened out practicable alternatives that could satisfy the project's purpose and need.

+97. Although the Corps responded to some of the public comments submitted in response to the FEIS, the Corps did not conduct any further NEPA analysis of this project, its impacts, or feasible alternatives to it after receiving extensive comments on the FEIS.

-G. The Service's June 17, 2016 Biological Opinion
+G. The Green Lineage Cutthroat Trout and the Service's June 17, 2016 Biological Opinion